kschatz/rh-xi-backward-parabolic-barrier/README.md

 # Riemann Hypothesis: Backward Parabolic Positivity Barriers for the Xi Flow

+**Author:** Kevin Schatz

 **DOI:** [10.5281/zenodo.17636625](https://doi.org/10.5281/zenodo.17636625)<br>
 **PDF:** [Download preprint](https://zenodo.org/records/17636625/files/schatz_riemann_hypothesis_backward_parabolic_positivity_barriers_xi_flow.pdf)

 ## Overview

 We develop a parabolic positivity method for the Riemann Xi function along the de Bruijn heat flow (the Xi flow).
-We construct backward Carleman–Kato barriers that propagate a positivity condition for the imaginary part of a logarithmic derivative of the flowed Xi function backward from de Bruijn’s real-zero time to the initial time.
-Combined with the Rodgers–Tao lower bound for the de Bruijn–Newman constant, the argument shows that this constant equals zero, and hence that the Riemann Hypothesis holds.
+Using backward Carleman–Kato barriers, we propagate a positivity condition for the imaginary part of the negative logarithmic derivative of the flowed Xi function from de Bruijn’s real-zero time back to the initial time.
+Combined with the Rodgers–Tao lower bound for the de Bruijn–Newman constant, this yields that the constant equals zero, and hence that the Riemann Hypothesis holds.

 ---